 - The type and condition of the soil such as the moisture content and water table (ie the level below which the ground is saturated with water).

 - The location and proximity of any previously disturbed ground (eg neighbouring graves), underground services that are at or near the location of the excavation (eg gas pipes), ground stability, and any anticipated ground vibration (eg from excavators).

 - The expected ground pressures (including location of spoil pile, equipment to be used and anticipated number of people near the grave).

 - Location and proximity of adjacent structures such as monuments the size of the grave (depth / width / length).

 Information, instruction, training and/or supervision

-This may include information or training on:
+This includes information and training on: